 Version Date Revisions

 1.0 07/31/2015 Initial Release

 2.0 To make changes consistent with NYISO tariff changes accepted by FERC in February 2019 to streamline the Public Policy Process, and in February 2020 to add consideration of cost containment.

+This nage intentionally blank

+,

-1. Overview1
+1. Overview

 1.1.
-The Comprehensive System Planning Process2
+The Comprehensive System Planning Process